Skip to content

 Pregnancy changes things too.
 Some women see their symptoms decrease during pregnancy thanks to the rise in estrogen.
 Then the postpartum period, with its sudden hormonal crash, sometimes triggers the first visible crisis.
 Women who had held it together until then, with their masking and strategies, break down after giving birth.
 And they get diagnosed with postpartum depression.
 The ADHD underneath stays invisible.

-And then there is menopause.
-The permanent drop in estrogen.
-Women who had managed their ADHD their whole lives find themselves overwhelmed at 45 or 50.
-And sometimes that is when the diagnosis finally happens.
+And then there is perimenopause, then menopause.
+Perimenopause is the transition that can start as early as 40: estrogen does not drop all at once, it becomes unstable, swinging up and down.
+Women who had managed their ADHD their whole lives find themselves overwhelmed at 45 or 50, with focus and memory giving out.
+Many blame it on age or stress.
+And sometimes that is when the ADHD diagnosis finally happens.
 After decades.

 Why does the diagnosis come so late?